Table of Contents

 These are just a few ways to avoid dizziness while getting off the treadmill.
 One thing you definitely need to keep in mind is to gradually slow down the speed of the treadmill before you get off of it so that your body can get used to the slow pacing of your normal walk.
 Remember to keep our tips and tricks in mind before and during running to avoid dizziness.

-FAQs to Stop Feeling Light headed After Treadmill Workouts
+FAQs to Stop Feeling Dizzy After Walking on Treadmill

 - If you are not weak, can you still get dizzy?